prisma/specs/binary-process-management/Readme.md

 # How we teach this

-Photon and spawning binary to execute queries is really powerful, however, it does bring the nuances of connection management back to Prisma users.
-Additional content in form of docs, tutorials can be created to create more awareness around the community about these topics.
+Photon and spawning binary to execute reads/writes is a really powerful concept, however, it does bring the nuances of connection management back to Prisma users.
+Additional content in the form of docs, tutorials can be created to create more awareness around the community about these topics.

 # Unresolved questions

 - Optimize for cold starts?

 Starting a binary and acquiring a DB connection might come in the path of many requests in serverless environments.
-This means that starting a binary should be as light weight as possible by precomputing anything that lies in the startup path of the binary.
+This means that starting a binary should be as light-weight as possible by precomputing anything that lies in the startup path of the binary.

 The binary size is another parameter that adds to cold starts as it increases the size of the bundle and that has an impact on cold start time.

 - How does this workflow differ from the migration engine binary?

-Migration engine binary is a subset of this workflow, same issues/rules apply regarding detection and spawning but the migration engine binary is not long living and uses a RPC protocol.
+Migration engine binary is a subset of this workflow, same issues/rules apply regarding detection and spawning but the migration engine binary is not long living and uses an RPC protocol.